Top Rewards Cards for Summer 2018 Travel

 Chase Sapphire Preferred® Card

 Having so many options makes this card ideal for flexible summer travel.
 You could transfer your points to Southwest for cheap domestic flights or flights to the Caribbean, for example.
 You could use them to book a log cabin in the mountains of Tennessee, or a ski resort near Denver.
-Or, you could cash them in for any number of beach hotels in coastal cities like Miami, Florida or San Diego via the Chase Ultimate Rewards portal.
-This card does have a $95 annual fee, but it’s waived the first year.
+Or, you could cash them in for any number of beach hotels in coastal cities like Miami, Florida or San Diego via the Chase Ultimate Rewards® portal.
+This card does have a $95 annual fee.

 The Capital One® Venture® Rewards Credit Card is another smart option for consumers who want some flexibility in terms of how they use their rewards.
 This card offers 50,000 points after you spend $3,000 within three months of account opening, along with 2x points for each dollar you spend.